SamTheCoder777/E7-RTA-Helper/readme.md

  4. Open Epic 7 and select the game tab title from `Select Window`
  5. Then go into a RTA match
  6. After ban phase, click `screenshot`
+ 7. Select your game window title from the `Select Window` dropdown
- 7. First Adjust Crop top, right, bottom and left settings then press **set** so it captures like below
+ 8. First Adjust Crop top, right, bottom and left settings then press **set** so it captures like below

 ![screen size 1](doc/screen_size_after_1.png)

  8. Then set the crop center settings so it removes the center

 ![screen size 2](doc/screen_size_after_2.png)

 **Your window should look like this after**

 ![final screen](doc/screen_size_2.png)

 Now you are ready!